codeclysm/goa-raygun/README.md

 service.Use(middleware.Recover())
 ```

 And that's it.
-Panics and crashes will be sent to Raygun using the key you specified.
+Panics and crashes will be sent to Raygun using the key you specified

 # Cleaner errors
 The goa `recover` middleware creates an error with all the stacktrace in the error message, while raygun wants it outside.